yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 ## Steps

-1. Install a current version of [Protege](https://protege.stanford.edu/products.php) This tutorial has been tested on 5.1.0 and 5.5.0beta8.
+1. Install a current version of [Protege](https://protege.stanford.edu/products.php).
+This tutorial was tested on 5.5.0beta8 and 5.5.0beta9.

 2. Clone a copy of [this repository](https://github.com/yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/master), which contains the files for this tutorial, and change to that directory.